lana-k/sqliteviz/README.md

 https://user-images.githubusercontent.com/24638357/128249848-f8fab0f5-9add-46e0-a9c1-dd5085a8623e.mp4

 ## Quickstart
-The latest release of sqliteviz is deployed on GitHub Pages at [lana-k.github.io/sqliteviz][6].
+The latest release of sqliteviz is deployed on [sqliteviz.com/app][6].

 ## Wiki
 For user documentation, check out sqliteviz [Wiki][7].